MaMMoS-project/mochada_kit/README.md

 <br>

-**2. Generate CHADA tables from a single json file, with bespoke themes, and optionally hyperlinking different tables**
+**2. Generate CHADA tables from a single json or yaml file, with bespoke themes, and optionally hyperlinking different tables**

 ![Image](./gallery/demo_formatting.svg)